mgsloan/haskell-style-guide/haskell-style.md

-Haskell Style Guide
+MGSloan Haskell Style
 ===================

-This is a short document describing the preferred coding style for this project.
-I've tried to cover the major areas of formatting and naming.
-When something isn't covered by this guide you should stay consistent with the code in the other modules.
+This is a short document describing my preferred Haskell style, which is a somewhat compactified version of the style outlined in tibbe's haskell-style-guide.

 Formatting
 ----------